Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility

 \section{Conclusion}

-This paper presents a differentially-private, adaptive noise injection model for aggregated trajectory networks that protects individual origin-destination locations.
-This method injects planar Laplace noise to the individual origin-destination GPS points by considering the density of the localized road network and the functional class of the links.
-The actual perturbation distance for each GPS point is adjusted by considering the localized link density.
-After injecting noise to the GPS points the location is matched to new network links and a new privatized trajectory is generated and integrated into the aggregated mobility road link network.
-We evaluated our differentially private mechanism for a variety of aggregation levels by comparing it with several comparative privacy models.
+This paper presents a differentially-private, adaptive noise injection model for aggregated trajectory networks that protect individual origin-destination locations.
+This method injects planar Laplace noise to the individual origin-destination GPS points by considering the density of the localized road networks.
+The actual perturbation distance for each GPS point is adjusted by considering the localized link density and this selection is performed privately with the Adaptive Thresholding method.
+After injecting noise into the GPS points, the location is matched to new network links, and a new origin-destination privatized trajectory is generated and integrated into the aggregated mobility road link network.
+We evaluated our differentially private mechanism for a variety of variants and a k-anonymity-based privacy model.

-This project uses an aggregation concept that generates a privatized, aggregated mobility network for a specific regional dataset in Berkeley, CA. Future work will include extending this investigation to different types of mobility data aggregation models while also addressing the computational efficiency for large scale datasets.
+This project uses an aggregation concept that generates a privatized, aggregated mobility network for a specific regional dataset in San Francisco, CA. Future work will include extending this investigation to different types of mobility data aggregation models while also addressing the computational efficiency for large-scale datasets.